JoshM1238/NumberGuessingGameML/README.md

 ##  How to Run

+> Open a terminal or PowerShell window

+> move into the folder where your
+> .java files are located:
+> cd /path/to/NumberGuessML

-From the command line:
+> Run the following command to compile
+> all .java files:

-javac *.java
+> javac *.java

+> After compiling, start the program
+> by running the class that contains
+> the main() method:
-java NumberGuessGame
+> java NumberGuessGame